-There's no drug or treatment yet that can cure MS. The drugs prescribed for people with MS usually target their overactive immune system, and there are many different medications that work this way.
+There's no drug or treatment yet that can cure MS. The drugs prescribed for people with MS usually target their overactive immune system; many different medications work this way.

 Is one of these drugs better than others?
 Not across the board, Keegan says.
 "Right now, there’s no one first-line medication that’s known to be absolutely superior to others,” he says.

 You need to have a detailed talk with your doctor.
 Go over the risks, benefits, side effects, and costs to find out which medicine suits you best.
 One drug may give you side effects that another doesn't, for example.
 Or, you may find the effects of one drug easier to live with than another.